-Positioned at the eastern end of the Kiel Canal – the busiest man-made waterway in the world – Kiel is long-established maritime city with a busy seaport and a rich history of ship and submarine building.
-Beyond its dramatic port, Kiel’s university town has a vibrant, youthful feel.
-Almost completely destroyed in World War Two, Kiel has been extensively rebuilt since the 1950’s and now features broad boulevards and wide squares.
-Today’s modern structures, open-air cafes, bars and restaurants sit alongside the older monuments that survived the war such as the 13th century St. Nikolai Church and the Town Hall.
+Situated at the eastern end of the Kiel Canal, the busiest man-made waterway in the world, Kiel is a long-established maritime city with a busy seaport and a rich history of ship and submarine building.
+Almost completely destroyed in World War II, Kiel has been extensively rebuilt since the 1950’s and now features broad boulevards and wide squares; and holds the international regatta and festival, Kieler Woche, each year in summer.

 Kiel Naval History

-The 100 kilometres long freshwater Kiel Canal links the North Sea and the Baltic and is the busiest artificial waterway.
-This giant piece of German engineering took 9,000 workers, eight years to dig.
-Today the Kiel Canal is the basis for the trade between the countries of the Baltic area and the rest of the world.
+The Kiel Canal, a remarkable, 100-kilometre-long stretch of freshwater, links the North Sea and the Baltic and is the busiest artificial waterway.
+This magnificent example of German engineering took 9,000 workers eight years to dig and today plays a major role in trade between the countries of the Baltic and the rest of the world.

 Cities of Germany via the Kiel Canal • L2307

 - Discover the maritime history of Kiel, gateway to Berlin